 Whichever plan you pick, you’re not locked in to a contract, and are free to change or cancel your subscription at any time.
 Both plans include HD viewing, both live and on-demand games, and extras such as match highlights and split-screen mode (which allows up to four separate games to be streamed on a single screen).

 Both subscription options are also available to all customers on a 14-day free trial.
 Kayo’s two-week trial includes up to three simultaneous streams, plus access to all available Kayo content and features.
-After the initial 14 days, customers can continue to watch (and be billed monthly for their subscription) or cancel their account.
+After the initial 14 days, customers can continue to watch (and be billed monthly for their subscription), or cancel their account.

 Where can I watch Kayo?

 Currently, Kayo is available to watch on PC and Mac computers, as well as via Telstra TV and Apple TV, and through Kayo’s Android and iOS apps.
 If you’re watching through your desktop or laptop, Kayo is optimised for Chrome, Safari and Firefox browsers.
+It’s also now available on Android TV 7.1 and above, as well as Chromecast Ultra and above.

 Kayo for Telstra TV